Public Administration, Master's, 2 years

 - National coordinator for an NGO

 - University Union Project Manager

 - Senior Human Resources Officer

 More information below

-As a master’s student at The Department of Administration and Organization Theory you will be included in a research group, and your own desk in the department’s reading rooms in our building on campus in the center of Bergen.
+As a master’s student at The Department of Government you will have your own desk in the department’s reading rooms in our building on campus in the center of Bergen.

 We only admit a small number of master’s students each year.
 This creates a tightly knit group of students and great follow-up from our staff.

 Semester 1 and 2

 In a typical week, you will normally attend 3 lectures a week, as well as seminars.
 You are expected to join in the discussions, give presentations and comment on other students’ material.
 You will also write essays based on the syllabus.